-In 2023, Maple Leaf Foods had twelve non-compliances (Corrective Action Requests/Standard Inspection Process non-compliances) and eight regulatory response actions, including five notices of violation (NoV), related to transportation, handling and slaughter practices for live terrestrial animals (poultry).
-In 2023 CFIA transitioned to a new Standard Inspection Process which changed the categorization for non-compliances.
-All non-compliances and regulatory response actions issued in 2023 were addressed.
-In comparison, in 2022, Maple Leaf Foods had five non-compliances (Corrective Action Requests) related to transportation, handling and slaughter practices for live terrestrial animals (poultry).
-All non-compliances issued in 2022 were addressed.
-The increased number of notices of violation in 2023 versus 2022 is related to four poultry processing facilities that were closed in 2023.
+In 2024, Maple Leaf Foods had five Standard Inspection Process non-compliances and six regulatory response actions, which were notices of violation (NOV), related to transportation, handling and slaughter practices for live terrestrial animals (poultry).
+All non-compliances and regulatory response actions issued in 2024 were addressed except one, which occurred in late 2024.
+In comparison, in 2023, Maple Leaf Foods had twelve non-compliances (Corrective Action Requests/Standard Inspection Process non-compliances) and eight regulatory response actions, including six NOVs, related to transportation, handling and slaughter practices for live terrestrial animals (poultry).
+All non-compliances issued in 2023 were addressed.